firiho/Portfolio/content/jobs/Headstarter AI/index.md

 ---

 - Currently building 5 AI projects and APIs using Next.js, OpenAI, Pinecone, and more while participating in weekly hackathons.
-- Working on a team of 3 to develop a new AI product.
+- Working on a team of 3 to develop a new AI products that solve real-world day-to-day problems.